RicardoEPRodrigues/3Engine/README.md

 ### Compiling

-In Linux we created a CMake project and currently use CLion IDE.
+In Linux, we created a CMake project and currently use CLion IDE.
 To open a project open the `CMakeLists.txt` file with CLion.

 You can use any other IDE that supports CMake (CodeLite, Kdevelop, etc.).